-1. NOSM does not accept international students.
-You must be a Canadian citizen or permanent resident (landed immigrant) to be eligible to apply.
-You must have graduated from a partnership for Dietetic Education and Practice accredited Canadian undergraduate nutrition program ( or the U.S. equivalent, an ACEND® – accredited program) within the past three years:
+1. NODIP does not accept international students.
+You must be a Canadian citizen to be eligible to apply.
+You must have graduated from a Partnership for Dietetic Education and Practice (PDEP) accredited Canadian undergraduate nutrition program ( or the U.S. equivalent, an ACEND® – accredited program) within the past three years:

 *If you graduated from an accredited Canadian undergraduate program more than three years ago (from convocation date to application deadline), you must:

 - Contact the accredited Canadian undergraduate program from which you graduated.
 Request an academic assessment.
 Complete the courses specified on the assessment prior to applying to this program.

 2. A history of strong academic performance.
-Your average is 75% or greater in your third and fourth year level core courses for your undergraduate degree in Dietetics including any transfer credits from a previous degree.
+Your average is 75% (3.0/4.33) or greater in your final two years of a PDEP accredited undergraduate nutrition degree.

 3. Experience working or volunteering in a nutrition-related area and/or other relevant experience; and,